ColOfAbRiX/the-road-to-fp/06_advanced_functions.md

 ## Scala encoding of functions

-Scala PartialFunction and concatenation.
-Similarities with the chain of responsibility pattern
+Scala PartialFunction, similarities with the chain of responsibility pattern

 ## Currying

+What is currying
+How to curry and uncurry a function
+Real world examples like setting the values of a function and then use the function around Use it as a block

 ## Closures